voltrevo/abstract-fs/README.md

 I've decided to make this abstraction not distinguish between empty directories and directories which don't exist.
 Git has this behaviour too.
 I think it results in a simpler abstraction.
 A filesystem cares about *files*, not directories.
 Directories only exist to contain files.
 There's actually a test that explicitly states that an abstract directory does not share the `.exists` method that a file provides.

 One way to think about it is that all possible directories always exist, and are just empty (except of course the finite number of directories that are non-empty).
-Remembering that `.Dir(path)` doesn't mutate the filesystem in any way, you can actually ask for the contents of any new directory and see that it's empty:
+Remembering that `.Dir(path)` doesn't mutate the filesystem in any way, you can actually ask for the contents of any directory (that hasn't been written to) and see that it's empty:

 ``` js
 abstractFs.Memory.Dir().Dir('any-random-new-path-here').contents().then(function(contents) {